archatas/experiment-with-django-and-elasticsearch/README.md

 1. Install and run Elasticsearch server.
 For example on macOS:

     ```
-    $ brew install elasticsearch@5.6
+    $ brew install elasticsearch
-    $ brew services start elasticsearch@5.6
+    $ brew services start elasticsearch
     ```

+2. Clone this project

-2. Create and activate a virtual environment:
+3. Create a virtual environment, activate it and install Python dependencies

+    - If you use pipenv, go to project's directory and type:

         ```
+        $ mkdir .venv
-    $ virtualenv venv
+        $ pipenv install
-    $ . venv/bin/activate
+        $ pipenv shell
         ```

-3. Clone this project

-4. Install pip requirements into the virtual environment:
+    - Otherwise, type the good old way:

         ```
+        $ virtualenv venv
+        $ source venv/bin/activate
         (venv)$ pip install -r requirements.txt
         ```

-5. Build the search index for the database:
+4. Build the search index for the database:

     ```
     (venv)$ python manage.py search_index --rebuild
     ```

-6. Run local webserver:
+5. Run local webserver:

     ```
     (venv)$ python manage.py runserver
     ```

-7. Open http://127.0.0.1:8000 to play around with the search.
+6. Open http://127.0.0.1:8000 to play around with the search.